-4. What behaviors will we reward and punish?
+4. What behaviors do we reward and punish?

 Most companies have incoherent behaviors.
 They preach one thing and reward another.

-Your culture is the behaviors you reward and punish.
-Values are useless if there are not brought to life through everyday action.
+Your culture is the behavior you reward and punish.
+Values are useless if there aren’t brought to life through everyday actions.

 What behaviors do we reward?
 What behaviors do we punish?